-You will need good walking shoes/boots (ideally waterproof), comfortable walking clothes, waterproof jacket and trousers, a daypack and hats/gloves etc. In the summer months, sun screen is essential and if you happen to be walking in March or October, some woolly gloves and a hat might be a good idea!
+You will need good walking shoes/boots (ideally waterproof), comfortable walking clothes, a waterproof jacket and trousers, a daypack and hats/gloves etc. In the summer months, sun screen is essential and if you happen to be walking in March or October, some woolly gloves and a hat might be a good idea!

 Unfortunately, we are unable to accommodate walkers with dogs as many of the accommodation providers we use do not accept pets.

 What happens if I can’t walk a stage?

 You can use local bus services or local taxis to continue to your next overnight stop.
 We provide this information in your information pack and Macs App

 Are there places to stop for lunch?

 Yes!
 It can depend on which route you are walking of course, but our Macs App will show the locations of all our recommended stopping points and point you in the direction of what days a packed lunch is recommended!
 Luckily the Cotswolds has many country pubs, cafes and restaurants along the way and most towns and villages will have shops to stock up on packed lunch goods.

 Where can I get the best cream tea?